 Unicorn myths have existed for thousands of years in various cultures.
 The ancient Chinese culture also has its own unicorn called qilin.
 The Chinese unicorn myth is quite different from the typical European unicorn.

 Qilin does not look like a horse, but it is rather a dragon-like creature.
-Read about other unicorns, that don´t resemble a horse, on this post.

 Today, we are going to explore the Chinese unicorn, starting with its history.
 Next, we will take a look at the appearance of qilin.
 The legends about qilin and this mythical creature´s meaning in Taoism and Buddhism will also be discussed.

 The History Of Chinese Unicorn Myth – Qilin Is Identified With Giraffes.

 Qilin is mentioned for the first time in Zhuo Zhuan, “The Commentary of Zhuo”, an old Chinese chronicle of history.
 This book covers episodes taking place from 722 BCE to 468 BCE.

 As strange as it sounds, in the Ming Dynasty the qilin became associated with giraffes.
 The reason for this was a Chinese explorer Zheng He, who brought two giraffes from Somalia to Nanjing.
 The giraffes were thought to be qilin.